prajaktakadu11/AtliQ_hardware_Sales_Insights_with_Tableau/README.md

 - Top Products: The "Prod018 and Prod040" were identified as the highest revenue-generating product line.
 - Regional Performance: The "Delhi and Mumbai" were the top contributors to revenue, consistently outperforming other regions.
 This indicates a strong market presence in these metropolitan areas and suggests that focused marketing and sales efforts in Delhi and Mumbai could further capitalize on this high revenue potential.

+##### The final dashboard was effective at displaying the sales trend of AtliQ hardware, allowing users to understand the data and make informed decisions.
+##### This dashboard could help in increasing the revenue at least by 7% in the next quarter.